DottChen/DottChen/README.md

 🐍  Learning Python & Swfit.

-🎨  Thinking and experimenting with product and UX design.
+🎨  Experimenting with product and UX design.

 🍎  Keeping an eye on Apple.Inc.